Where do you want to live when you grow up?

-Medicaid was not designed to cover the total cost of assisted living, but depending on your state, it can cover a portion of the expenses.
+Medicaid was not designed to cover the total cost of assisted living, but depending on your state, it can cover some expenses.

-If you own a home and decide it’s time to move into an assisted living facility, you may want to consider taking out a reverse mortgage.
+If you own a home and decide to move into an assisted living facility, consider taking out a reverse mortgage.
 This option allows you to access your home's equity and liquidate the funds to pay for assisted living expenses.
 However, this loan requires repayment with interest.

 Are you a veteran?

-This is an option if you have significant retirement savings, investments, or additional savings accounts.
+This option is if you have significant retirement savings, investments, or additional savings accounts.
 You can also ask for financial assistance from other family members and pool resources.

-Saving are something we are not all great at.
+Saving is something we could be better at.
 It's ok.
-There is one thing that taking care of another person does for you is drive home the idea that we need to save.
+There is one thing that taking care of another person does for you drive home the idea that we need to save.

-Assisted living is a good option for older adults who need hands-on care or help staying safe and healthy.
-Of course, "value" is in the eye of the beholder, but we are generally speaking about costs at home compared with prices in assisted living.
+Assisted living is a good option for older adults who need hands-on care or help to stay safe and healthy.
+Of course, "value" is in the eye of the beholder, but we generally speak about costs at home compared with prices in assisted living.

-When you live on your own, there are home or rent fees, add-in groceries, transportation costs, home maintenance fees (like lawn care services), and activity fees at the local senior center.
+When you live independently, there are home or rent fees, add-in groceries, transportation costs, home maintenance fees (like lawn care services), and activity fees at the local senior center.
 In many cases, based on prices, older adults living at home are paying just as much as, if not more than, a senior in assisted living.

 While these topics will likely be covered on the residence’s website, note which issues are most important to you and prepare a list of questions for facility staff.

-For additional resources on how to better prepare for emergencies, end-of-life planning, or selecting the best care facility, Elder Care Solutions and LegalZoom tools to help you narrow in on what is important and affordable.
+For additional resources on better preparing for emergencies, end-of-life planning, or selecting the best care facility, Elder Care Solutions and LegalZoom tools help you narrow in on what is essential and affordable.